-The problems of grass growing are largely the same whether turf is being produced for campus lawns, parks, home lawns or golf course fairways.
+The problems of grass growing are largely the same whether turf is being produced for parks, cemeteries, home lawns or golf course fairways.

 If success is to be achieved nature demands that certain basic principles be followed.
 A suitable lodging place for the grass must be provided, as must food, air, water and favorable conditions of temperature and light.